-🏇 They’re under starters orders in Berkshire for the Betfair Ascot Chase Raceday, a highlight of the National Hunt season with over £400,000 in prize money to be won.
+🏇 They’re under starters orders in Berkshire on Saturday 14 February for the Betfair Ascot Chase Raceday, a highlight of the National Hunt season at the famous Ascot Racecourse.

-NEWSFLASH: The 2025 Ascot Chase Raceday is a wrap!
+NEWSFLASH: The 2026 Ascot Chase Raceday is a a wrap!
 Check out our HORSE RACING section here for more events coming up in or around London at Ascot, Epsom Down, Kempton Park, Sandown Park and Windsor Racecourse.

-Racing gets underway* from 1.15pm with the first of three Class 1 races at 1.50pm, the Reynoldstown Novices’ Chase taking place over three miles.
+Over £400,000 in prize money is at stake across today’s card.
+Racing gets underway from 1.15pm with the first of three Class 1 races at 1.50pm, the Reynoldstown Novices’ Chase taking place over three miles.
 The Swinley Handicap Steeple Chase at 3pm is the second Class 1 race of the day and has a prize pot of £100,000.
-Then all eyes will be on the feature race of the day, the Ascot Chase, which is due off at 3.35pm.
+Then all eyes will be on the feature race of the day, the £175,000 Ascot Chase, which is due off at 3.35pm.

 ASCOT CHASE PREVIEW